Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

-In the area of multi-agent systems and financial technology, securing financial transactions while preserving user comfort is a key challenge, especially for sensitive data such as payment details.
-The proposed enhancement, 'Multi-Transaction Approval,\' allows for a single authorization for a series of transactions using limited-time tokens validated by strong customer authentication.
-This approach balances security and usability by reducing the need for multiple authentication while maintaining strict security measures, thus increasing the effectiveness of multi-step workflow in agent-based systems.
+\textbf{Problem:} In agent-mediated environments, users are often asked to repeatedly authenticate or approve actions within related operations.
+This can cause consent fatigue, where users grow desensitized to security prompts, increasing the risk of errors or inadvertent approvals.
+Such fatigue undermines usability and security, adding friction without real risk reduction.

+\textbf{Proposed Solution:} To address this, we propose allowing users to approve a bundled set of related transactions (e.g., flight, hotel, taxi) in a single consent flow, using scoped, short-lived, SCA-verified tokens.
+This approach balances user experience and security, as grouped approval reduces repeated prompts and mitigates consent fatigue, a well-known issue in security usability studies \cite{xzou_2025,peigne2025multi}.
 Recent research on the security of financial technology supports this improvement.
 For instance, \cite{khan2023role} underscore the pivotal role of multi-factor authentication (MFA) in securing mobile financial transactions, advocating its use to mitigate fraud risks, which aligns with the SCA requirements of the proposed enhancement.
 Similarly, \cite{tran2025systematic} provide a systematic review of MFA in digital payment systems, noting that grouping transactions under a single secure authentication session is feasible with robust mechanisms, supporting the enhancement's design.
 Furthermore, \cite{aburbeian2024secure} propose a framework integrating MFA with machine learning to secure online financial transactions, adaptable to multi-transaction approval by ensuring SCA verification for each transaction in a series and employing anomaly detection to enhance security.
 Additionally, \cite{ali2021secure} develop an MFA algorithm for mobile money applications, combining multiple authentication factors to secure transactions, which can be extended to support a single approval for multiple transactions as proposed.
 In conclusion, the ``Multi-Transaction Approval'' enhancement is robustly supported by current research in financial technology security, emphasizing advanced MFA techniques and fraud detection methods.
 By implementing this enhancement, the A2A protocol can offer a secure and user-friendly approach to managing multiple related transactions, reducing user friction while adhering to high security standards.